continuumizm/cizm-website/posts/that-night-on-toronto-jungle-radio.md

-  predecessors and the independent, pirate radio spirit of the UK scene, The Prophecy tracked with the steady growth of the rave scene and matched its jungle focus to the sound’s strong local popularity in Toronto and spread across the continent.

-  One Sunday night in April of 1998, three DJ & MC stars of the UK scene, DJ/producer Shy FX and MCs Skibadee and Fearless made an appearance on the show playing a live set to match the live experience of their rave performance in the city the night prior.
+  predecessors and the independent, pirate radio spirit of the UK scene, The Prophecy tracked with the steady growth of the rave scene and matched its jungle focus to the sound’s strong local popularity in Toronto and spread across the continent.<br><br>One Sunday night in April of 1998, three DJ & MC stars of the UK scene, DJ/producer Shy FX and MCs Skibadee and Fearless made an appearance on the show playing a live set to match the live experience of their rave performance in the city the night prior.
 The impromptu session was a surprise to local listeners and was broadcast all over exposing ears and hearts to an exciting set that captured the music and scene locally & globally at the time.
 It was a memorable set, both because it was preserved in posterity on hundreds of bedroom-recorded cassette tapes around the area, and because it gave a glimpse of a next level radio experience, harking to the legendary quality of the pirate radio stations in the music’s UK origins, to the local dial of Toronto’s rapidly expanding homegrown scene.
 A lot of things came together rather perfectly in the show to make for a significant moment in the long-running history of The Prophecy and a notable part of Toronto drum & bass history.
 summary: One Sunday night in Toronto three stars of the UK drum & bass scene made an appearance on local radio show The Prophecy that went down as one of the most exciting sets ever, a snapshot of the music and scene both globally